Author: Zuo, Guanghong; Xu, Zhao; Yu, Hongjie; Hao, Bailin

 Search related documents:

-Co phrase search for related documents- bootstrap test and organism proteome: 1
+Co phrase search for related documents- natural selection and subtraction procedure: 1

 Co phrase search for related documents, hyperlinks ordered by date